 * Please read thoroughly even if you have traded at the Festival before *

 What does Glastonbury Festival look for from applicants?

-We recognise the efforts made by traders and back in 2015 we introduced the Glastonbury Festival Trader Awards incorporating the Sustainable Green Trader Awards.
-In 2017, we awarded prizes in three categories:
+We recognise the efforts made by traders and in 2015 we introduced the Glastonbury Festival Trader Awards incorporating the Sustainable Green Trader Awards.
+We will be awarding traders again in 2020 in the following categories: